CtrlK

 Distinctiveness Conflict Risk

-Clear niche focused on test orchestration with distinct triggers like 'test execution graphs', 'parallel testing', '/orchestrate' command.
-Unlikely to conflict with general testing or code skills.
+The description carves out a clear niche around test orchestration specifically, with distinct concepts like 'test execution graphs', 'dependency management for tests', and the '/orchestrate' command.
+This is unlikely to conflict with general testing or CI/CD skills.

 3 / 3